How to Choose and Check a Domain for SEO

 - Anchor texts.
 You’ll see what texts were used in the links (if any) and whether the keywords in these texts were related to the domain’s niche in the past.
 This will allow you to see if any anchor text manipulations were used to influence rankings.

 These checks can take a lot of time and resources, but they’re necessary if you don’t want your SEO efforts to be in vain.
-You can use tools like the Сompetitive Research and Backlink Checker to make this task easier.
+You can use SE Ranking’s Сompetitive Research, Backlink Checker, and Site Audit Tool to make this task easier.
 They’ll make domain history analysis a piece of cake and equip you with valuable insights to make data-driven decisions.

 Finally, check the domain history for as many different dates as possible because you never know what skeletons you’ll find.